JuniorGunner/JuniorGunner/README.md

 Welcome to my GitHub profile!

 - 🔭 I’m currently looking for opportunities as Backend Engineer
-- 🌱 I’m currently studying from some books as CLean Code (Uncle Bob), Testing with Pytest and Intermediate Python;
+- 🌱 I’m currently studying from some books as Clean Code (Uncle Bob), Testing with Pytest and Intermediate Python;

 <center>
   <table>